drovani/rovaninet-gridsome/posts/2022/2022-02-17-adding-some-style.md

 </template>
 ```

-When there is a set of cards, and we don't particularly care how many are in a row, the best case is to use `flex` on the container, instructing it to wrap entries that won't fit in one line. `px-2` means to put a small padding on the left and right side of the container and `gap-4` instructs flex to keep a small space between elements. `w-72` translates to 18rem or 288px, which is a nice width for a summary card, and will neatly fit three cards across.
-We are also adding a simple rounded corner and giving the cards a little spacing.
+When there is a set of cards, and we don't particularly care how many are in a row, the best case is to use `flex` on the container, instructing it to wrap entries that won't fit in one line. `px-2` means to put a small padding on the left and right side of the container and `gap-2` instructs flex to keep a small space between elements.
 ```bash
 yarn dev
 ```